All About Chocolate

 It wasn’t until 1828, when Dutch chemist Conrad van Houten made a machine that extracted the cocoa butter from the bean that chocolate changed its form forever.
 The byproduct was a cocoa powder which then was mixed with more cocoa butter to form a chocolate liquor that could be poured into moulds.
 Alkaline salts (to cut the bitterness) and powdered dairy with sugar (to bind and sweeten) were added for a creamy balance.
 Once allowed to solidify, this new form of chocolate was not only tastier but also more easily distributed.

-Today, chocolate represents over 60% of all the candy sold in the United States (History Channel).
+Today, chocolate represents over 60 percent of all the candy sold in the United States (History Channel).
 While its popularity has not diminished over the years but only grown, researchers are just beginning to understand its chemical makeup and how it produces such favorable side effects.
 Is it truly an aphrodisiac?
 Can it actually lower blood pressure?
 Can it help correct blood sugar levels of someone with diabetes?
-Beyond Type 1 wanted to know, too, what all this chocolate fuss was — what were solid facts and what were … well, sprinkles of truth.
+Beyond Type 1 wanted to know, too, what all this chocolate fuss was—what were solid facts and what were … well, sprinkles of truth.
 This is what we unwrapped:

 1 – The darker the better